jspinak/brobot/docs/docs/01-getting-started/ai-brobot-project-creation.md

 2. **Mock mode REQUIRES ActionHistory** - Patterns will NEVER be found without it!
 Use withActionHistory() in StateImage.Builder
 3. **@State includes @Component** - Don't add @Component to State classes
 4. **@TransitionSet includes @Component** - Don't add @Component to TransitionSet classes
-5. **Navigation handles pathing** - It finds the route and executes transitions automatically
+5. **StateNavigator handles pathing** - It finds the route and executes transitions automatically
 6. **State suffix is removed** - MenuState becomes "Menu" in navigation
 7. **Pauses are in ActionConfig** - Use setPauseBeforeBegin/setPauseAfterEnd
 8. **One TransitionSet per state** - All transitions for a state in one class